We provide confidential counselling, psychological interventions and support to our clients with a range of emotional and health concerns

 Making an appointment is simple

-1. Call us and book an appointment.
+1. Call us and book an appointment on (02) 9453 3027.
 We will match you to the most suitable clinician with the earliest appointment.

 2. We will explain payment options with Medicare, private health insurance, and private payment.
 If you wish to explore your eligibility for Medicare assistance, please ask your GP.
 Your GP will write a referral letter and complete a Mental Health Care Plan for you to bring to the appointment.